 Shaping Business has the privilege of working with a variety of well-established firms, many of whom are renowned for innovation and outstanding service capabilities.
-Yet a problem we consistently encounter is that clients struggle to produce a compelling value proposition for their business.
+Yet a problem we consistently encounter is that clients struggle to produce a compelling and strong value proposition for their business.

 The value proposition should clearly articulate the value that is delivered to your customers.
 It must encapsulate exactly why prospects should choose to specifically buy from you and not your competitors.

 Without a refined and strong value proposition, you are at major risk of deterring prospects and jeopardising your sales pipeline.
 Firms of all sizes and sectors struggle to develop compelling value propositions, with some of the most common challenges outlined below.

 Common challenges in developing a strong value proposition

 When producing a value proposition you need to step back and view your business from a customer perspective.
 Far too often, individuals are so consumed with how great they think their business offering is that they fail to acknowledge the real value for the end user.
 Those who are heavily involved in a company often struggle to detach themselves, which in turn prohibits them from recognising the true value of their product, service or solution for the customer.

 Concentrating solely on the service features but failing to highlight their worth and how they differentiate from competitors is a common problem.
 There are very few products that can be sold through brand and functions alone.
 Customers want to know exactly why they should select your business, how you differentiate from others in the market and most importantly, how you can resolve their organisation’s issues.
 A strong value proposition both quantifies and qualifies why prospects should seek your services.